 The award is open to women of colour working in Science, Technology, Engineering and Maths (STEM).
 Applications are welcomed from individuals from these disciplines who have a clearly defined career path, and who, by endeavouring to be exceptional, have achieved outstanding success in their career to date.

 THE CREATIVE BUSINESS OF THE YEAR

 This award is for a creative business owned by a woman of colour and based in the creative sector (PR, design, TV, music advertising or marketing.)
 The business must have been trading for at least 18 months.
 Entrants must demonstrate a considered approach to financial achievement and future business success.

 The award is open to any woman of colour working in the public sector.
 Applications are welcome from individuals from all careers within the public sector, including but not limited to housing, healthcare, local authorities, services, education.
 Judges will look for women who have a clearly defined career path and who, by exceptional effort, have achieved outstanding success in their career to date.

 The Outstanding Woman in Sport Award recognises women who have created a positive change for women in sport.
 Applications are welcomed from individuals from all disciplines of the sporting world, this includes athletes and those women that work behind the scenes in any sporting discipline.

 THE OUTSTANDING WOMAN IN PROFESSIONAL SERVICES

-The Outstanding Woman in Professional Services category recognises women from across the professional services spectrum – (this includes doctors, lawyers, architects, insurers, marketers, consultants) – The judging panel will be looking for someone who supports and champions the cause of other women in their industry and goes the extra mile.
+The Outstanding Woman in Professional Services category recognises women from across the professional services spectrum – (this includes bankers, accountants, doctors, lawyers, architects).
+The award will go to a woman of colour who has demonstrated leadership, innovative thinking or community service in this sector.
+The judging panel will be looking for someone with a proven track record of excelling in their field and who supports and champions the cause of other women in their industry.